Spinetinglers

 Spinetinglers is a series of 30 standalone middle-grade horror novels, written by multiple authors and published under the pseudonym, M.T.
 Coffin.

 The series was created by author George Edward Stanley, under the pen name M.T.
-Coffin, a play on the words "empty coffin."
+Coffin, a play on the words "empty coffin".
 Stanley wrote many original books for children as well as entries in the long-running Hardy Boys and Nancy Drew series.
 Some of the other ghost writers would go on to gain large reputations in the writing world, including Jim DeFelice, who cowrote the book American Sniper, and Kathleen Duey, author of the American Diaries and Hoofbeats series for young readers.

-Spinetinglers followed a similar format to R.L.
-Stine's Goosebumps, with most books being standalone stories around 150 pages in length involving children encountering ghosts, monsters, and aliens.
-The series was published by Avon Camelot (an imprint of Avon (publisher)) from 1995-1998, and is now out of print.
+Spinetinglers followed a similar format to R. L. Stine's Goosebumps, with most books being standalone stories around 150 pages in length involving children encountering ghosts, monsters, and aliens.
+The series was published by Avon Camelot (an imprint of Avon) from 1995-1998, and is now out of print.